jseery-2076714/TOUB/reports/week_5.md

 - Abby: Clean up the help commands.
 Add the list of all random units.
 Work on level 2 and 3 of conversion.
 - Tu: Finish minigame and testing.
 - Tim: Work on level 2 and 3 of conversion.
-- Jack: Add more tests.
-Maintain GitHub repo and CI functionality
+- Jack: Figure out issues with running bot locally vs on GitHub.
+Maintain GitHub repo and CI functionality, write better documentation.
 - Samuel: Finish minigame